vdesabou/kafka-docker-playground-docs/docs/how-to-use.md

     ❕ It must be absolute full path

-    🎓 Tip: use <tab> completion to trigger fzf completion use folder_zip_or_jar (default: ~/Downloads) in config.ini file to configure where to search the files (current folder is always used)
+    🎓 Tip: use <tab> completion to trigger fzf completion use playground config folder_zip_or_jar <folder1> <folder2>...
+    (default is home folder and current folder is always included) to configure where to search the files

   --enable-ksqldb
     🚀 Enable ksqlDB

     By default, ksqldb-server and ksqldb-cli containers are not started for every test

+  --enable-rest-proxy
+    🧲 Enable Rest Proxy

+    By default, rest-proxy container is not started for every test

   --enable-control-center
     💠 Enable Control Center